postsharp/Metalama.Documentation/content/conceptual/aspects/ordering.md

 These two attributes define the following relationships:

 This is akin to mathematics: if we have `a < b` and `b < c`, then we have `a < c`, and the ordered sequence is `{a, b, c}`.

 If you specify conflicting relationships or import an aspect library that defines a conflicting order, Metalama will emit a compilation error.

 > [!NOTE]
 > Metalama will merge all `[assembly: AspectOrder(...)]` attributes that it finds not only in the current project but also in all referenced projects or libraries.
 Therefore, you don't need to repeat the `[assembly: AspectOrder(...)]` attributes in all projects that use aspects.
 It is sufficient to define them in projects that define aspects.

-Under the hood, Metalama performs a [topological sort](https://en.wikipedia.org/wiki/Topological_sorting) on a graph composed with all relationships found in the current project and all its dependencies.
+Under the hood, Metalama performs a [topological sort](https://en.wikipedia.org/wiki/Topological_sorting) on a graph composed of all relationships found in the current project and all its dependencies.

 When a pair of aspects do not have any specific ordering relationship, Metalama falls back to _alphabetical_ ordering.